hessman/pokenode/README.md

 The cries are requested from [pokemoncries](https://pokemoncries.com).

+This game is **compatible with Linux and MacOS only**.

-This game is an exercice but any pull request will be welcome.
+This is an exercice but any pull request will be welcome.

 **.catch() them all !**